Multivariate Ranks and Quantiles using Optimal Transport: Consistency, Rates, and Nonparametric Testing: Applications to nonparametric testing

 We reject $H_0$ when $T_{X,Y}$ is large.
 To motivate the form of the above test statistic consider the one-sample Cram\'{e}r-von Mises statistic when $d=1$.
 Let $\mathbb{F}_n$ be the empirical distribution of the data (when $d=1$) and $F$ be the true distribution function (assumed to be absolutely continuous).
 Then the Cram\'{e}r-von Mises statistic can be written as Indeed,~\eqref{eq:2-S-TS} is similar to the right side of the above display; however as we are now in the two-sample case, $F^{-1}$ is unknown and is replaced by the sample quantile function.

 The connection to the Cram\'{e}r-von Mises statistic above immediately raises the following question: Is $T_{X,Y}$ distribution-free under $H_0$ (as the Cram\'{e}r-von Mises statistic when $d=1$)?
-Unfortunately, we do not know the exact answer to this question; see Section~\ref{sec:Simul-2S} for a detailed discussion with simulation studies.
-Our simulations suggest that this might very well be the case, at least for $d=2$.
-We plan to study this in the future.
+Unfortunately, we do not know the exact answer to this question.
+In the following lemma (proved in Section~\ref{pf:Distfree}) we show that $\hat R_{X,Y}(\hat Q_{X}(U))$ and $\hat R_{X,Y}(\hat Q_{Y}(U))$ (as in~\eqref{eq:2-S-TS}) are both marginally distribution-free and distributed as $\mu$ under $H_0$.